insthync/LiteNetLibManager-Dissonance-Integration/Demo/README.txt

 Player Tracking
 ===============

-Each player prefab contains a "Hlapi Player" script.
+Each player prefab contains a "LnlM Player" script.
 This script tracks the position of the player and enables positional audio playback for Dissonance voices as well as collider triggering for "Voice Broadcast Trigger" and "Voice Receipt Trigger".

 Player Proximity
 ================